AP-TGR/-test-frontend-live-coding-exercise-react-main/README.md

 yarn dev
 ```

-## Goal

-Complete this React program to ask the end user a series of Yes/No questions, calculate and report the score back to them after each run.
-Additionally, calculate and report overall score for all runs.

 ## Notes
 The application can be run using the commands provided above.
 I have created a separate `QuizApp` component using TypeScript and added the necessary development dependencies.